amber5634/BasicInformation-Form-in-Java-using-AWT---No-SWING/README.md

 > I have not included EventHandler which is EventAction and EventListening which is action that will be performed when you enter a Submit button.
 > That can be done using ActionEvent and ActionListener.

+> This is a Simple GUI in AWT

+> To include Event Handling there is already a concept of Swing.

+> For that ones needs to put a step ahead but it is important to know  the fundamentals of awt.
+As AWT was introduced before and then Swing came with additional features.

  * There are some disadvantages in awt like it does not contain Password field, No frame exit open is there.

- *You can minimise or maximise the frame but frameonexit command is not there.
+ * You can minimise or maximise the frame but frameonexit command is not there.
 ```
 In order to destroy the frame one has to manually enter the command ctr+ c on their terminal.
 ```